AndreJorgeLopes/MotoHUB-Frontend/README.md

 <br>

 ## 💻 Install
-First you need to install Nodejs and npm, this is different depending on the OS you are running so it is easier to check the node [page](https://nodejs.org/en/download/)
+First you need to install npm, this is different depending on the OS you are running so it is easier to check the node [page](https://nodejs.org/en/download/)

-Install the needed packages both in the ``frontend`` and ``backend`` folders of the project
+Install the needed packages using the following command
 ```sh
 npm install
 ```